tiberiuichim/presentations/volto-pluggables/slides.md

 <!--
 - how do we scale Volto?
-- addons story was first big contribution
+- addons infrastructure was first big contribution
 - > 80 addons, all open source

 One of our first concerns was: how do we scale Volto?
 We knew our work
-landscape: multiple websites, small teams, so the "addons story" was one of the big first contributions that we made to the Volto project.
+landscape: multiple websites, small teams, so the "addons infrastructure" was one of the big first contributions that we made to the Volto project.

 Since then EEA has published over 80 open source Volto addons, websites, Plone integration addons, etc. All open in the EEA github organisations.
 So if you're